 - Gain from investment.
 The income received from the measured investment.

 - Cost of investment.
-The amount of money spent on the investment.
+The amount of money invested.

 Once you get these numbers, use the following formula to check the ROI.